alex-fesl/CatPhotoApp/README.md

 # CatPhotoApp

-This project is the Responsive Web Design Certification from freeCodeCamp.
-In the project I use HTML and CSS
+This project is part of the Responsive Web Design Certification from freeCodeCamp.
+In this example, I used HTML to make a basic cat photo web page